etho201/vagrant-boxes/ol8-gnome/README.md

 ## Gnome Login Loop:

 If you see the Gnome login screen and if after logging in it reverts back to the login screen (over and over again), a workaround is to change the X display.
 To do this, press ctrl+F2 (or ⌘+F2 on Mac), enter your credentials, then enter the command `start x`.

+> **NOTE:** This is probably caused by the VNC service occupying the default X display.